 1. Principal duties

 The Chief Executive Officer of NBIM (“the Chief Executive Officer” or “NBIM CEO”) is responsible for the performance and day-to-day management of the Government Pension Fund Global (“the Fund”) in accordance with the Central Bank Act, this Job description and the investment mandates from the Ministry of Finance and the Executive Board.
-The Chief Executive Officer shall adhere to principles and instructions from the Executive Board, and from the Governor in matters concerning the common administrative tasks of Norges Bank.
+The Chief Executive Officer shall adhere to principles and instructions from the Executive Board, and policies and instructions from the Governor in matters concerning the common administrative tasks of Norges Bank that have been delegated from the Executive Board to the Governor.
 The management responsibility includes operation and development of NBIM.
 Day-to-day management shall not include matters that are of an unusual nature or major importance in the context of Norges Bank’s management of the Fund.
 Matters of particular importance, of principle significance or of major public interest must be brought to the Executive Board for decision.

 The Chief Executive Officer may also within the area of responsibility of NBIM decide a matter within the competence of the Executive Board if delegated, or when it is necessary for a decision to be made swiftly, and time and opportunity do not allow the matter to be presented to the Executive Board.
 The Chief Executive Officer shall inform the Executive Board in writing of the decision as soon as possible, cf. § 2-13 third paragraph in the Central Bank Act.